AgoraIO-Solutions/server_side_custom_video_source/README.md

           }
       }

+      $ sudo mkdir /tmp/rec; sudo chmod 777 /tmp/rec;

+(12) run
       $ sudo /home/ubuntu/custom-ngnix/nginx/objs/nginx;

 The NGINX recording module will now convert an inbound RTMP bitstream and send the audio and video to Agora.
-No recordings will be written to disk but you do need to create the folder /tmp/rec and give it read/write permission.
+No recordings will be written to disk but it was still necessary to create the folder /tmp/rec and give it read/write permission.

 Publishing RTMP
       Set the RTMP URI to rtmp://server_ip:1935/live?appid=APP_ID_OR_TOKEN&channel=CHANNEL&abr=50000&end=true